Matssim/Live_Project-Appbuilder9000/README.md

 ## Basic app, model and CRUD pages
 Jump to: [Page Top](#live-project---appbuilder9000) | [External database API](#external-database-api) | [Displaying web scraped data](#displaying-web-scraped-data)

-Once I’d set up the PortlandBreweries app, it’s basic Model-View-Template (MVT) structure and linked it to the AppBuilder9000 main app I built the Brewery model and form for the local database.
+Once I’d set up the PortlandBreweries app, it’s basic Model-View-Template (MVT) structure and linked it to the AppBuilder9000 main app I built the Brewery <a href="https://github.com/Matssim/Live_Project-Appbuilder9000/blob/main/AppBuilder9000/AppBuilder9000/PortlandBreweries/models.py">model</a> and <a href="https://github.com/Matssim/Live_Project-Appbuilder9000/blob/main/AppBuilder9000/AppBuilder9000/PortlandBreweries/forms.py">form</a> for the local database.
 The model tracks 7 properties, 3 required and 4 optional.
 In order to register a brewery in the database, the user will have to provide its name, main address and whether that address is open to the public.
 That last property is a function to capture a common practice for breweries in Portland to sell their product onsite, due to the state’s tax regulations.
 The user is therefore prompted to specify whether the main address is their visit location and they can enter the optional property of a visit address, if it’s different from the main address.
 They’re also given the option to provide the brewery’s email address, year of establishment and a short description.

 Brewery model: